 Now you have TWO options:

-Grill your pineapple spears on a grill pan OR grill your pineapple spears an outdoor BBQ.
+Grill your pineapple on a grill pan OR grill your pineapple an outdoor BBQ.

 Whatever works for you at that time!
 Indoor grill pans are a great grilling alternative when the weather is poor or you just don't feel like firing up the grill.
 You just wont get a super smokey flavor.

 - Soak your skewers!
 Soak your wooden skewers for at least an hour.
 Overnight is best.
-You don't want your skewers catching on fire!
+You don't want them catching on fire!